klausbrunner/sunce/docs/architecture.md

 **DST handling**: All DST transitions handled correctly by chrono library.

-Calculations internally use UTC but results are formatted in the original timezone.

 ## Error Handling

 All errors are `String` types with user-facing messages.
 Errors are created inline with `format!()` macros and immediately displayed to stderr before exiting.
 No error recovery or structured error types are used since the application is a CLI tool that terminates on any error.